-SECURITY AND SOURCES OF PAYMENT FOR THE 2023A BONDS
+SECURITY AND SOURCES OF PAYMENT FOR THE 2024 BONDS

-The 2023A Bonds, together with all other outstanding Bonds under the Indenture, including the 2015A Bonds, the 2020B Bonds, the 2021A Bonds and the 2021B Bonds, evidence proportionate undivided interests in the rights to receive certain Revenues pursuant to the Contract.
+The 2024 Bonds, together with all other outstanding Bonds under the Indenture, including the Parity Bonds and any Additional Bonds hereafter executed and delivered pursuant to the Indenture, evidence proportionate undivided interests in the rights to receive certain Revenues pursuant to the Contract.
 Revenues are defined to include (a) all Net Proceeds not applied to the replacement of the Premises; (b) all Installment Payments made under the Contract; and (c) all investment income on all funds and accounts created under the Indenture (other than the Rebate Fund created thereunder).
-Notwithstanding the foregoing, the Owner of each 2023A Bond is not entitled to receive more than the amount of principal, premium, if any, and interest with respect to such 2023A Bond.
+Notwithstanding the foregoing, the Owner of each 2024 Bond is not entitled to receive more than the amount of principal, premium, if any, and interest with respect to such 2024 Bond.